-The online open house mimicked the format of the in-person open houses.
+The online open house was open from February 3rd to March 30th, and mimicked the format of the inperson open houses.
 Those that viewed the online version were able explore the stations and project information and make comments directly on each topic's webpage.
 There were 327 people that made one or more comments on the online open house.